Matsuoka Domain: History

 Following the Battle of Sekigahara, in 1600, Tokugawa Ieyasu shifted the Satake clan from its ancestral territories in Hitachi Province to Dewa Province in northern Japan.
 In 1602, he awarded a portion of the former Satake lands to Tozawa Masamori, marking the start of Matsuoka Domain.
 He served in a number of important posts within the administration of the Tokugawa shogunate, and was subsequently transferred to Shinjō Domain in Dewa Province in 1622.
 Matsuoka Domain was divided, with 30,000 koku going to Mito Domain and 10,000 koku to Tanagura Domain.

-In 1646, the hereditary karō of Mito Domain, Nakayama Nobumasa, established his residence at Matsuoka.
-His son, Nakayama Nobuyoshi was confirmed under Tokugawa Yorifusa, to have holdings of 20,000 koku as a subsidiary domain of Mito Domain.
+Nakayama Nobuyoshi, a young samurai whose father's sacrifice at Odawara was recognized by Ieyasu, was taken in by Ieyasu as a page in 1590.
+Following Sekigahara, he would be rewarded for his service by being named karō to Yorifusa in 1607, and following his own bravery serving Yorifusa at Osaka, he and his descendants subsequently named daimyō of the Matsuoka Domain at 20,000 koku as a subordinate domain of Mito following Tozawa's reassignment in 1622.

 The 6th daimyō of Matsuoka, Nakayama Nobutoshi, moved his residence to Ōta, and the domain was then referred to as Hitachiōta Domain (常陸太田藩, Hitachiōta-han).
 His descendants continued to reside at Ōta until the time of the 10th daimyō, Nakayama Nobutaka, who returned the seat of the clan back to Matsuoka.

-During the Boshin War, the 14th daimyō, Nakayama Nobuaki, sided with the pro-Imperial forces, and after the Meiji restoration in 1868, Matsuoka Domain was finally recognized as independent of Mito Domain.
+During the Boshin War, the 14th daimyō, Nakayama Nobuaki, sided with the pro-Imperial forces, participating in the Mito Rebellion, and after the Meiji restoration, Matsuoka Domain was finally recognized as independent of Mito Domain in 1868.
 The following year, the position of daimyō was abolished, and Nakayama Nobuaki became domain governor until retiring from public life with the abolition of the han system in 1871.
 His son Nobuzane would be created the first Baron Nakayama during the conversion of the old feudal titles to kazoku peerage in 1884.

 The domain had a total population of 12,805 people in 2842 households per a census in 1869.